 Finally, the Article generates concrete policy implications.
 For regulators, our analysis highlights the need to rethink the desirability of legal intervention.
 Addressing first-order problems such as climate change, racial discrimination, and data privacy by focusing on a specific observable director trait seems misguided.
 Having a certain skill set adds value only under specific circumstances, which vary across firms and over time.
 A one-size-fits-all nudge could backfire by limiting companies' flexibility to reconfigure their boards.
 To the extent that regulators intervene in board expertise, they should focus not on adding specific traits, but rather on ensuring more credible and comparable expertise disclosure.
 Indeed, our dataset reveals just how haphazard and unstandardized expertise disclosure currently is.
 We find many examples of two companies reporting different expertise for the same individual director who sits on both boards, and of companies checking more and more boxes in skills matrices even though no concurrent change in actual expertise occurred (cheap talk).
-For judges, our analysis spotlights the need to rethink how to assess board behavior (whether individually or collectively) and how to approve settlements in derivative actions.
+For judges, our analysis spotlights the need to rethink how to assess board behavior (whether individually or collectively) and whether to assess the liability of domain-specific expert directors differently.
 For academics, our analysis situates the changes in board expertise within broader timely debates on "welfarism" in corporate governance, the promise and perils of mandatory disclosure, and the proper scope of director oversight duties.

 A few words on methodology and terminology are in order from the outset.
 The reason legal scholars have understudied board expertise and board effectiveness is not because they find these issues unimportant, but rather because they find them to be lacking in data and hard to capture in neat models.22 To overcome the lack of data we constructed our own dataset.
 To overcome the fact that board effectiveness is hard to capture in neat models, we conducted in-depth open conversational interviews with practitioners.23 The advantages of such interviews are especially pronounced when trying to understand complex, nuanced issues such as the director selection process and how individual attributes affect board dynamics.24 The interviews help us provide context and qualitative understanding of findings from our own dataset, large-scale practitioner surveys, and the theoretical literature on board decision-making.
-And the iterative nature of these interviews allowed us to probe deeper into specific themes that we did not anticipate, and to go back to the dataset to test the new hypotheses.
+And the